 Synopsis: The issue starts with Elongated Man on the phone with Iris Allen trying to find the Flash.
 Ralph has put a call out to all of the second-stringer JLA members.

-We then sift to the Martian Manhunter realizing that he is not burning, but is in fact still safe and sound in the ocean.
+We then shift to the Martian Manhunter realizing that he is not burning, but is in fact still safe and sound in the ocean.
 As Martian Manhunter flies out of the water, we see Barry Allen trying to get himself together running across the water.

-We then cut to Metallo, Bizarro Superman, Solomon Grundy and Parasite whipping up on Superman.
+We then cut to Metallo, Bizarro Superman, Solomon Grundy, and Parasite whipping up on Superman.
 Suddenly, a blur appears and removes Metallo’s Kryptonite heart, then takes out Parasite, then smashing Solomon Grundy into the ground and then punching Bizarro Superman into space.
 The blur stops and it is Captain Marvel!
 (Cool intro!)
 Captain Marvel takes off to get Superman some help.
 Lex teleports in right after they leave.
 Lex berates his underlings failing to kill Superman.

 We then shift to a hospital room where Ray Palmer is in a coma from a gunshot wound.